 - 1 English cucumber (or 2 field cucumbers, wash with a light coating of dish soap and rinse, then the skin can be left on)

 - 1 shallot (minced or 1/4 cup minced purple onion)

 - 1 fresh red chili (de-seeded and minced, or 1/4 cup diced red bell pepper)

 - 1/2 cup fresh cilantro (also known as coriander, roughly chopped)

 - 2 tablespoons fish sauce

 - 1 tablespoon soy sauce

 - 1 to 2 cloves garlic (minced)

-- Add the shallot, green onion, chili/red pepper, and coriander to the salad bowl (keep back a little extra coriander for a garnish).
+Add the shallot, green onion, chili/red pepper, and cilantro to the salad bowl (keep back a little extra cilantro for a garnish).

-- Combine the dressing ingredients together in a cup, stirring to dissolve sugar.
-Taste-test it for sweet-sour balance, adding more sugar if it's too sour for your taste.
-Tip: Note that the dressing will taste quite salty and pungent now, but will be perfect once combined with the salad.
+Combine the dressing ingredients together in a cup, stirring to dissolve sugar.
+Taste test it for sweet-sour balance, adding more sugar if it's too sour for your taste.
+(Note that the dressing will taste quite salty and pungent now, but will be perfect once combined with the salad.)

 - If serving this salad as the main course, add 1 cup cooked baby shrimp as a protein source.